zNaLa/docs/docs/Features-doc5.md

 ![Effects](/img/docs/features/effects.png)

 ### Queue
-With the built-in queue feature, you can freely add songs to the queue and manage it.
-Let's build up a quality music queue and enjoy to the thrilling Rythm!
+With the built-in queue feature, you can add songs to the queue and manage it, allowing you to build a music queue and enjoy the tunes!

 ![Queue](/img/docs/features/queue-feature.png)